-This study was supported by the Graduate Innovation Program of Central South University and funded by Central South University: Project number: No.\ 1053320214354 (Yongbo Shu).
-This study was also supported by both the Key Laboratory of Medical Information Research of Central South University in China within the project ``Clinical Research Center for Cardiovascular Intelligent Healthcare in Hunan Province'' agreement no.\ 2021SK4005, and Science and Technology Plan Project of Changsha (grant no.\ kq1901133).

-The authors would like to thank Zihong Shu and Shuying Zhang for providing the computing power used in this study.
+This study was supported by the Graduate Innovation Program of Central South University and funded by Central South University (Project No.\ 1053320214354, Yongbo Shu).
+It was further supported by the Key Laboratory of Medical Information Research of Central South University within the project ``Clinical Research Center for Cardiovascular Intelligent Healthcare in Hunan Province'' (agreement no.\ 2021SK4005) and the Science and Technology Plan Project of Changsha (grant no.\ kq1901133).
+The authors thank Zihong Shu and Shuying Zhang for providing the computing resources used in this study.

-\section{Declaration of Generative AI and AI-assisted Technologies in the Writing Process}
+\section{Declaration of generative AI and AI-assisted technologies in the writing process}

-During the preparation of this work, the authors used Claude Opus 4.6 (Anthropic) to assist with language refinement, grammar checking, manuscript formatting, and organization of the public code repositories.
+During the preparation of this work, the authors used Claude (Anthropic) to assist with language refinement, grammar checking, and manuscript formatting.
 The authors manually reviewed all experimental procedures, verified the accuracy of all reported data, and confirmed the correctness of all cited references.
 After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.